In Brazil Amazon, help a flight away for many virus patients

 Many patients need higher level care — so they must wait for the puddlejumper to take them to Manaus, the only place in the state of 4 million people that has full intensive care units.
 While they wait, their conditions worsen.

-“They managed to isolate the remote areas for a bit, but now (the virus) has invaded the remote areas, and there are a lot of patients getting worse who need to be brought to the capital,” said Dr. Daniel Siqueira.
+“They managed to isolate the remote areas for a bit, but now (the virus) has invaded the remote areas, and there are a lot of patients getting worse who need to be brought to the capital,” said Siqueira.
 “If we leave them there, they would die.”

 This story was produced with the support of the Pulitzer Center on Crisis Reporting.